BLOG

 In what form should invoices be archived?

-Ideally, you should archive electronic invoices and other tax-relevant documents in a digital archive.
+Digital archiving of electronic invoices is recommended globally to ensure compliance with data protection regulations and local tax laws.
 You should then digitize any invoices that you have in paper form.
 It is all about choosing an archiving strategy that suits you: more on this in the article about the scanning process.
 Before selecting an archiving solution, you should consider the various requirements that apply to the archive.
 In legal terms, two of these requirements are central:

 What does audit-proof mean in connection with electronically archived invoices?